petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 If someone wants to modify a notebook to produce a different type of evidence, that's great, but at that point it's a different notebook.

+Similarly, research projects are not necessarily software projects.
+Research projects seek to produce evidence to help answer questions, and oftentimes tooling that was built for software development will be used.
+Software projects seek to build reusable tools.
+Research project may include software projects, however.
+For example, imagine a researcher wants to build a tool to help others answer questions or make predictions with the new knowledge they've discovered.
+They will create some software product, but they will still TODO.

 So, notebooks do one thing and should be able to keep doing that one thing no matter how many times they've been run.